 We're a storytelling, and story consuming, race.
 It's how we first passed on knowledge and explained the world around us, through myths and folklore.
 It's how we remembered our ancestors and distant loved ones.
 It's how we warned our children of danger they couldn't understand.

-But of course, as I go to bed, I turn one of my favorite sitcoms on, with the volume low and the screen dark, a bedtime story to help me drift off.
+That doesn’t mean there’s no place for a good “tall tale.”
+As I go to bed, I turn one of my favorite sitcoms on, with the volume low and the screen dark, a bedtime story to help me drift off.